tvgrabbers/xmltvtools/README.md

 # xmltvtools
 Tools for manipulating xmltv listings

-At present all it can do is remove or add HDTV tags
+At present all it can do is remove or add HDTV tags, either replacing the original listing or adding a new one with "-sd" or "-hd" added to the xmltvID.